cocos-creator/docs-3d-deprecated/en/editor/preview/browser.md

 ## Custom Preview Template

 We can add custom preview template to change the preview result,just put your template in **`preview-template`** folder in the project dictionary.Editor also use template to render to `index.html`.
-If there is a file named `index.ejs` in this dictionary,editor will use it as the template that render to `index.html`.Your can click the menu in editor **`Project ——> Generate Preview Template`** to get the latest template use in editor.
+If there is a file named `index.ejs` in this dictionary,editor will use it as the template that render to `index.html`.Your can click the menu in editor **`Project ——> Generate Preview Template`** to get the latest template used in editor.

 ```
 project-folder